great-expectations/great_expectations/docs/contributing/style_guide.rst

 ----

 * **Methods are almost always named using snake_case.**
 * **Methods that behave as operators (e.g. comparison or equality) are named using camelCase**.
 These methods are rare and should be changed with great caution.
-Please reach out to James Campbell if you see the need for a change of this kind.
+Please reach out to us if you see the need for a change of this kind.
 * **Experimental methods should log an experimental warning when called**: "Warning: some_method is experimental.
 Methods, APIs, and core behavior may change in the future."
 * **Experimental classes should log an experimental warning when initialized**: "Warning: great_expectations.some_module.SomeClass is experimental.
 Methods, APIs, and core behavior may change in the future."
 * **Docstrings are highly recommended**.
 We use the Sphinx's `Napoleon extension <http://www.sphinx-doc.org/en/master/ext/napoleon.html>`__ to build documentation from Google-style docstrings.